deanhiller/webpieces/README.md

    * Expand 'Java' and click 'Compiler'
    * select a checkbox near the bottom that says 'Store information about method parameters'
 3. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
-4. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
+4. Run OR Debug the class named DevelopmentServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
 5. In a browser go to http://localhost:8080
 6. refactor your code like crazy and hit the website again(no restart needed)
 7. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against.
 This means we HAVE to make upgrades to it to see how it affects clients.
 You can copy the upgrades needed(some are not necessarily needed but recommended) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.